Communication situations are any kind of situation in which communication takes place.

 What’s specific about phone job interviews is that you and the interviewer can’t see each other, so nonverbal communication is out of the picture, and you need to rely on your voice almost exclusively.
 Here’s how to be great in a phone interview:

-• Assume a professional yet warm tone — You want to sound sharp but also friendly.
+• Assume a professional yet warm tone.
+You want to sound sharp but also friendly.
 It helps if you smile.
-Although the interviewer can’t see you, people can actually hear a smile in a person’s voice;
+Although the interviewer can’t see you, people can actually hear a smile in a person’s voice.

-• Listen attentively — Without any visual cues, you have to focus all your attention on listening to the interviewer carefully in order not to miss anything.
-It helps if you find a completely quiet spot and close the windows to shut off any outside noise.
+• Listen attentively.
+Without any visual cues, you have to focus all your attention on listening to the interviewer carefully in order not to miss anything.

 Face-to-face job interviews